byterubpay/byterub-site/_posts/2018-09-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-17.md

 **\<suraeNoether>** but you still have heuristic linkability; all this is merely to discuss proven spent-ness
 **\<binaryFate>** This is all theoretical fun anyway, in practice it's assumed all this has no bearings on post-ringct tx anyway
 **\<sarang>** Given high ring sizes yes
-**\<binaryFate>** suraeNoether Monero always has heuristic linkability anyway... we're only very good at plausible deniablity
+**\<binaryFate>** suraeNoether ByteRub always has heuristic linkability anyway... we're only very good at plausible deniablity
 **\<suraeNoether>** yeah, the likelihood this happens on accident is vanishingly small, so someone would have to be doing it on purpose for it to really be a problem
 **\<suraeNoether>** binaryFate: absolutely correct
 **\<sarang>** And this is a fairly easy way to improve safety